chocolatey/choco-quickstart-scripts/README.md

 > :scroll: **What does this script do?**
 > - Install of Chocolatey from https://chocolatey.org
-> - Prompt for C4B license, with validation
+> - Prompt for your C4B license file location, with validation
 > - Script to help turn your C4B license into a Chocolatey package
 > - Setup of local `choco-setup` directories
 > - Download of setup files from "choco-quickstart-scripts" GitHub repo